ZoeDekraker/Nursing-Projects/README.md

 ## How to navigate this repo?

 Each project has its own README file to describe what the project is, technology used and project notes/instructions.
+<br/> Simply click on the folder name and scroll down to read the details.

 A post and short description will be added to the project page on www.zoedekraker.com/projects which links to each project.